amcginlay/pcf-c2c-networking/README.md

 cf map-route attendee-service apps.internal -n attendee-service-${INITIALS}
 ```

-## Enable the front-end to communicate with the back-end
+## Enable internal communication between the front-end and back-end

 Internal communication between apps can only happen if we say so